 By provision of Article 7 of the Treaty of Tlatelolco, OPANAL headquarters is located in Mexico City.

-OPANAL is the only regional body in the world devoted entirely to the achievement of nuclear disarmament and the non-proliferation of nuclear weapons.
+OPANAL is the only regional organization in the world entirely dedicated to achieving nuclear disarmament and non-proliferation.